 You might like to mix this self-massage with some neck stretches.
 Tilt your right ear toward your right shoulder, keeping your back straight and shoulders aligned.
 Repeat on the other side.

-You could also use a foam roller for self massage.
+You could also use a foam roller for self-massage.

-How to self massage shoulders
+How to self-massage shoulders

-Place your hand on the joint where your neck meets your shoulders, fingers pointing down.
+Self-massage techniques for shoulders: Place your hand on the joint where your neck meets your shoulders, fingers pointing down.
 This spot holds a lot of tension and you’ll be able to feel long muscles going down your shoulders.
 Gently massage using firm circular or pressing motions, moving your fingers up the sides of your neck and down your shoulders.